N0SliW/cambermast-website/_posts/2020-05-07-an-introduction-to-agile-the-history-of-agile-and-project-management.md

 author: Bill Raymond
 title: 'An introduction to agile: The history of agile and project management'
 featuredImage: "/uploads/giammarco-boscaro-zeH-ljawHtg-unsplash.jpg"

 ---
-This is part 1 of a 5-part series that introduces agile concepts.
+This article is part 1 of a 5-part series that introduces agile concepts.
 In this first part, I level-set with the history of project management and agile so you can see where we have come from and where we are going in the project management industry._

 <script src="https://gumroad.com/js/gumroad.js"></script> <a class="gumroad-button" href="https://gum.co/lKfhF" target="_blank">Purchase the training kit</a>